wya58/power-bi-projects/README.md

 💰 **Bank Loan Insights**: Visualizes KPIs to assess lending efficiency and loan performance.
 Enables users to explore the loan portfolio based on various loan features and borrower characteristics.

 🏠 **Housing Market Dashboard**: Visualizes housing market data in Austin, Texas, allowing users to filter properties based on preferred criteria.
 Offers an intuitive overview of market trends and property availability.

+🧮 **Financial Analysis & Revenue Forecasting**: Developed a financial analysis and revenue forecasting tool for McDonald’s using time series models and Power BI, enabling scenario-based planning and dynamic visualization of key income statement metrics.